Jimmy Carter admirers across generations celebrate the former president's 99th birthday

 “History,” Driggs said, “is already starting to be kinder to President Carter than voters were.”

-Festivities at the Carter Library & Museum, including 99-cent admission, were slated to continue Sunday if Congress managed a spending deal to keep the government open.
+Festivities at the Carter Library & Museum, including 99-cent admission, were expected to continue Sunday after the spending deal to keep the government open.
 Regardless of any shutdown, events will include a naturalization ceremony at The Carter Center, which is not a federal facility, recognizing 99 new U.S. citizens.
 The Carter family planned to celebrate privately in Plains.

 Credit: AP

-Note: This story was first published on Sept.
-30, 2023.
-It was updated on Oct.
-1, 2023 to correct the identities of Anwar Sadat and Menachem Begin.
-Sadat was president of Egypt during negotiations at Camp David, and Begin was Israel’s prime minister.